ucu-computer-science/UCU_Linux_Club/docs/arch_manual.md

 Now let's go in arch: `arch-chroot /mnt `

-It is important to download text editor at the beggining: `pacman -S vim`
+It is important to download text editor at the beggining: `pacman -S vim` super short guide for vim):
+- i - go to 'insert' mode (you can type!)
+- Esc - back to 'normal' mode
+- :w - write to file (in normal mode)
+- :q - quite from file (again, in normal mode) (you can combine: ':wq')

 Adjust locals: `nano /etc/locale.gen` and uncomment
 ```